Minnesota visits No. 1 UCLA following Betts' 33-point game

 Los Angeles; Sunday, 3 p.m.
 EST

-BOTTOM LINE: No. 1 UCLA faces Minnesota after Lauren Betts scored 33 points in UCLA’s 82-67 victory against the Maryland Terrapins.
+BOTTOM LINE: No. 1 UCLA hosts Minnesota after Lauren Betts scored 33 points in UCLA’s 82-67 victory against the Maryland Terrapins.

 The Bruins are 8-0 on their home court.
-UCLA is second in the Big Ten scoring 82.4 points while shooting 49.6% from the field.
+UCLA is the Big Ten leader with 13.1 offensive rebounds per game led by Betts averaging 4.6.

 The Golden Gophers are 6-4 against Big Ten opponents.
-Minnesota averages 9.4 turnovers per game and is 15-4 when winning the turnover battle.

-UCLA makes 49.6% of its shots from the field this season, which is 11.9 percentage points higher than Minnesota has allowed to its opponents (37.7%).
+Minnesota is ninth in the Big Ten with 16.2 assists per game led by Amaya Battle averaging 4.3.

+UCLA averages 82.4 points, 25.8 more per game than the 56.6 Minnesota gives up.
 Minnesota averages 7.0 made 3-pointers per game this season, 1.0 more made shot on average than the 6.0 per game UCLA allows.

+The Bruins and Golden Gophers match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: Betts is averaging 21 points, 9.9 rebounds and three blocks for the Bruins.
-Kiki Rice is averaging 14.0 points over the last 10 games.
+TOP PERFORMERS: Londynn Jones is shooting 35.1% from beyond the arc with 2.0 made 3-pointers per game for the Bruins, while averaging 7.9 points.
+Betts is averaging 18 points, 7.8 rebounds and 3.2 blocks over the last 10 games.

-Mallory Heyer is averaging 8.8 points and seven rebounds for the Golden Gophers.
-Amaya Battle is averaging 15.8 points over the last 10 games.
+Grace Grocholski is shooting 42.0% and averaging 12.0 points for the Golden Gophers.
+Mallory Heyer is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bruins: 10-0, averaging 79.3 points, 40.4 rebounds, 21.2 assists, 7.1 steals and 6.1 blocks per game while shooting 48.7% from the field.
 Their opponents have averaged 57.0 points per game.